Here's everything you need to know about the holy month of Ramadan…

 All you need to know about Ramadan in Singapore

-The ninth month of the Islamic calendar, Ramadan is the holiest month of the year.
+Ramadan is the ninth month of the Islamic calendar, and is the holiest month of the year.
 Ramadan is when the Qur’an (Islam’s holy book) was first revealed to Prophet Muhammad.
 The night that the Qur’an was revealed is known as Lailut ul-Qadr (‘The Night of Power’), which takes place within the last 10 days of Ramadan.

-This year’s observance commences from the evening of 22 March to 21 April 2023 in Singapore.
+This year’s observance commences from the evening of 1 March to 30 March 2025 in Singapore.
+The first day of the fasting month of Ramadan began on 2 March 2025.
 During the month of Ramadan, Muslims don’t eat or drink during daylight hours.
 This is known as fasting.

 Why do Muslims fast?

 However, not everyone has to observe Ramadan.
-Children, women who are pregnant or menstruating, elderly people, and those who are ill or travelling don’t have to fast.
+Children (more on Ramadan for kids below!), women who are pregnant or menstruating, elderly people, and those who are ill or travelling don’t have to fast.
 If one missed their fast, they are obligated to make up for them another day.

 How is Ramadan observed?